OGGM/oggm.github.io/_posts/2019-02-01-4th-workshop-announcement.md

 ### Workshop fee

-For the official part only, the hotel accomodation (night & breakfeast) is €90 in a single room and €56 in a twin room.
+**For the workshop part**, the hotel accomodation (night & breakfeast) is €90 in a single room and €56 in a twin room.
 The prices are per night per person.
 The conference fees are €240 covering all other organization costs (including all meals).

+**For the training part** there are no fees, but attendants should take care of their own accomodation and meals.

 ### Registration